-Our mission is to provide the ultimate resource for healthy gluten-free and allergen-free living in New England and beyond.
-Our website offers a dining directory that’s constantly growing, with the help of our local users and businesses.
-It also offers recipes, restaurant and product reviews, personal stories, and more.
-We organize gluten-free/allergen-free expos to all parts of the region.
+Our mission is to provide the ultimate resource and events for healthy gluten-free and allergen-free living in New England and beyond.
+Our website offers dining guides that are always growing and evolving with the help of our audience, along with recipes, restaurant and product reviews, personal stories, and more.
+We also bring gluten-free/allergen-free expos to all parts of the region.
 Our expos are considered the best in the country because we make them all about YOU.
-We also network with national and local nonprofits, and do what we can to support their missions.
+We also network with national and local gluten-free nonprofits and always offer them free space to exhibit at our expos.
 As residents of New England, we’ve got first-hand knowledge of gluten-free living in the region; we love what we do, and we’re passionate about doing it!